TEAMAI4SG/4_Creating_ConversationalFlow/README.md

    - If the answer is negative (no), ask “Which new movie are you looking forward to seeing?”

-5. After each question, please add a general acknowledgment message before moving onto the next question:
+5. After each question, please **add a general acknowledgment message** before moving onto the next question:
-For example, the statement highlighted in blue is a general acknowledgement message:
+- For example, the statement highlighted in blue is a general acknowledgement message:
-Chatbot: Could you introduce yourself in 2-3 sentences, especially your top talents?
+    - **Chatbot:** Could you introduce yourself in 2-3 sentences, especially your top talents?
-User: I’m a student at San Jose State University and am currently studying management information systems.
+    - **User:** I’m a student at San Jose State University and am currently studying management information systems.
 I’m really interested in learning more about AI.
-Chatbot: Thank you for sharing about yourself!
+    - **Chatbot:** Thank you for sharing about yourself!
-Chatbot: What's your favorite movie genre (e.g.,action, comedy, or sci-fi)?
+    - **Chatbot:** What's your favorite movie genre (e.g.,action, comedy, or sci-fi)?

+---

-Deliverables
+## 📝 Deliverables

-Please submit a pdf document with
+**Please submit a pdf document with**
 2-3 screenshots of the preview of your conversational chatbot.
 Please interact with your chatbot before taking screenshots.

+---

+## 🎉 Congratulations on completing this lab!
+You've taken another important step in mastering AI-powered conversational design.